Quick Links In The Section

 – If a Range Occurrence constitutes a Range Accident: stop all firing under his control, ensure the situation is safe (which may involve calling an emergency stop), give immediate first aid, summon assistance through Range Control and carry out any direction given, do not handle or permit to be handled any items involved other than the minimum essential to make the situation safe and to give first aid

-37. The RO’s responsibility and authority extend to the safety and supervision of any person assisting in the shooting activity, such as instructors, register keepers and range rigging team.
-In particular, on a Gallery Range (Stickledown, Century or Short Siberia), the RO is also responsible for the butts party.
+42. The RO’s responsibility and authority extend to the safety and supervision of any person assisting in the shooting activity, such as instructors, register keepers and range rigging team.
 The NRA will train and supervise its own staff and accepts the associated responsibilities.
-The RO should exercise his authority over NRA staff, including NRA provided Target markers, through the Range Office and Butts supervisor as appropriate.
+The RO should exercise his authority over NRA staff, including NRA provided Target Markers, through the Range Office and Butts Supervisor as appropriate.
 The RO is responsible both personally and as representative of his Association Club or group for the training, competence and supervision of any person other than NRA staff employed (whether for payment or otherwise) to work in the butts on targets under his control.

-38. The RO is to ensure that persons under his control are fully covered by insurance, including third party public liability cover.
-Individual NRA members are so insured.
+43. The RO is to ensure that persons under his control are fully covered by insurance, including third party public liability cover.
+Individual NRA members and NRA staff on duty are so insured.
 Members of affiliated clubs who are not individual NRA members may only shoot when their club has booked the range space, (other than on the Zero Range as described in Para 23 above) either directly or through another club by mutual arrangement on an official club day.

 a.
 Firearms may not be placed on the firing point except under the direction of the RO and where it is safe in all respects to fire.

 b.
 No firearm is to be loaded until the shooter is in the firing position on a recognised firing point.

 c.
 A loaded firearm must point directly towards the butts at all times.